How to Replace a Basement Window

 How to Remove a Basement Window

-As I mentioned earlier, my basement window was mounted inside an opening that had already been framed out.
+As I mentioned earlier, my basement window was mounted inside an opening that had already been framed out in the concrete foundation.
 The existing framing was in great shape apart from chipping paint, so I only needed to remove the window sash, screen, and window frame.

 Here’s how I did that…